MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/complex/index.md

 ## What does this guidance provide?

 Practices and tools from the [Deployment Acceleration discipline](../../deployment-acceleration/index.md) are established in the MVP so you can quickly apply corporate policy.
 The MVP relies on Azure Blueprints, Azure Policy, and Azure management groups to apply a few basic corporate policies, as defined in the narrative for our example fictional company.
-You can use Azure Resource Manager templates and Azure policies to apply these corporate policies. establish a small baseline for identity and security.
+You can use Azure Resource Manager templates and Azure policies to apply these corporate policies and establish a small baseline for identity and security.

 ![Diagram showing an example of an incremental governance MVP.](../../../_images/govern/governance-mvp.png)